 This can be done, but it’s much easier for metal than for plastic frames.

 If you want to adjust the arms on a pair of plastic frames, you’re going to need to soften the plastic.
 That means heating it up.
-There are some at-home solutions for this, but they are dangerous and could ruin your expensive frames permanently and leave you without your important eyewear.
+There are some at-home solutions for this, but they could ruin your expensive frames permanently.
 We recommend taking them to an eye care professional, or, if you don’t want to bother with that (which we’d understand), just find a new pair!

 These are much easier to fix than plastic frames, and all you need is a flat surface, soft cloth, and needle-nose pliers.
 With a soft cloth on the frames and the pliers clamped over the cloth near the source of the bend, make small, incremental adjustments bit by bit, bending the arm back into place.
 Test your frames by laying them upside down on a flat surface.
 If they lay flat, you’re good.
 If not, keep adjusting.